 This Skort style carried over through the war years without much change.
 As the decade move don the pleated style lost favor to the new, and shorter tailored fit shorts.
 Same came with small coin pockets on on side and folded cuffs.

 1940s shorts were made of medium blue denim, navy blue denim, corduroy in tan or navy, and rayon or cotton in green, white or sky blue.

-While shorts with a print or pattern were less common they did exist.
-I have seen cotton and rayon shorts with sailboats, tropical leaves and novelty theme on them.
+While shorts with a print or pattern were less common, they did exist, especially in the later years.
+I have seen cotton and rayon shorts with sailboats, tropical leaves, and other novelty themes on them.
 Western Wear sometimes made denim shorts with a paisley pattern usually seen on bandannas.
-Vertical stripes were popular too.
+Vertical stripes were popular, too.
 Usually, patterned shorts came with a matching top for a playsuit look.

 Pedal pushers emerged in the late 1940s.
-They were half way between full pants and short shorts ending at just below the knee.
-Teens were the first to adopt the style but some women wore them with casual knit shirts, crop tops, denim shirts and summer jackets.
-Belts were sometimes worn with them too but they were not necessary.
+They were halfway between full pants and short shorts, ending just below the knee.
+Teens were the first to adopt the style, but some women wore them with casual knit shirts, crop tops, denim shirts, and summer jackets.
+Belts were sometimes worn with them too, but they were not necessary.

 The pedal pusher influenced other shorts style that were to become part of fashion in the 1950s.
-Learn more about 1950s shorts, pedal pushers and capri pants.
+Go here to learn more about 1950s shorts, pedal pushers and capri pants.

 Need more ideas on what to wear this summer?

 1940s Style Shorts